Tomographer/tomographer/README.md

 Renner, Practical and Reliable Error Bars in Quantum Tomography, Phys.
 Rev.
 Lett.
 117, 010404 (2016)](http://dx.doi.org/10.1103/PhysRevLett.117.010404)
 ([arXiv:1509.06763](http://arxiv.org/abs/1509.06763)).
-The python interface provides an interface to the same functionality as `tomorun` from python/numpy code.
+The python interface provides an interface to the essentially the same functionality as `tomorun` from python/numpy code (plus the possibility for calculating a custom figure of merit).

 The C++ framework is a set of abstract and generic classes which you can combine in your preferred way to implement this random walk for even more general